Head of Department: Mr Thomas (email@example.com)

 - Music is a means to emotional, intellectual and spiritual fulfilment

-Students get the opportunity to sing in class, play keyboards and ukuleles, and use ICT including GarageBand and iPad software.
+Students get the opportunity to sing in class, play keyboards and ukuleles, and use ICT including YuStudio in Charanga from Year 10.

-We provide enrichment activities for all musicians by running a samba band, wind groups, choirs and rock bands and students have access to our dedicated recording and practice facilities.
-Students perform regularly at end of term concerts and the choir has had the opportunity to perform at the Royal Concert Hall, Arnold and Gedling Carnivals, the U3A and other venues in the area.
+We provide enrichment activities for all musicians by running a Song Writing course in partnership with Inspire Arts, a samba band, wind and string groups, choirs and rock bands and students have access to our dedicated practice facilities.
+Students perform regularly at end of term concerts and the choir has had the opportunity to perform at the Royal Concert Hall, Arnold and Gedling Carnivals, the U3A and other venues in the area and regularly take part in events organised by Nottinghamshire Music Hub and Inspire Music.

-We have also taken students to see the City of Birmingham Symphony Orchestra and talk to their players and to meet the Ukulele orchestra of Great Britain on their recent UK tour.
+We have also taken students to see the City of Birmingham Symphony Orchestra and talk to their players and to Key Stage 3 music conferences in Nottingham organised by the Music Hub and Arts England.

-In Key Stage 3 Music in Years 7 & 8 students build a solid understanding of music through singing and playing and develop compositions skills by studying a range of music from around the world.
+In Key Stage 3 Music in Years 7, 8 & 9 students build a solid understanding of music through singing and playing and develop compositions skills by studying a range of music from contrasting genres heard around the world.

-Musical Futures is a key element of our lessons and students have to be independent, creating their own bands and learning the music and instruments themselves.
-You can hear some of our work on NUMU.org.uk
+Practical music making and singing is a key element of our lessons and students learn to be independent, creating their own music and learning the music and instruments themselves.

 At Key Stage 4 and 5 we offer the RSL Music Practitioners Certificate levels 1, 2 and 3.